Stocks fall; oil, wheat prices jump after Ukraine attack

 NEW YORK (AP) — Stocks fell worldwide on Thursday after Russia’s attack of Ukraine sent fear coursing through markets and upped the pressure on the high inflation already squeezing the global economy.

-On Wall Street, the S&P 500 sank 1.5% to continue its dismal start of the year, though the loss moderated after starting the day at 2.6%.
-The benchmark index is now down 13.3% from its record set early this year.
-Stocks in Europe sank even more after officials called Russia's moves a "brutal act of war," with the German DAX down 4%.
+On Wall Street, the S&P 500 sank 1% to continue its dismal start of the year, though it was able to moderate its losses after starting the day down 2.6%.
+The heaviest losses hit stocks in Europe, after officials called Russia's nearby moves a "brutal act of war," with the German DAX down more than 4%.

-Beyond its human toll, the conflict looks set to send prices spiraling even higher at gasoline pumps and grocery stores around the world.
+Beyond its human toll, the conflict looks set to send prices rising even higherat gasoline pumps and grocery stores around the world.
 Russia and Ukraine are major producers not only of energy but also grains and various other commodities.
 War could upend global supplies, as could sanctions brought by the United States and other allies.

-Oil prices on both sides of the Atlantic jumped toward or above $100 per barrel to their highest levels since 2014, up about 6%.
-Wholesale prices also shot higher for heating oil, wheat and other commodities.
+Oil prices on both sides of the Atlantic jumped toward or above $100 per barrel to their highest levels since 2014, up more than 5%.
+As with stocks, prices in Europe swung more sharply than in the U.S. Wholesale prices also shot higher for heating oil, wheat and other commodities.
 The spot price in Europe for natural gas, for which the continent relies on Russia to supply, jumped as much as 31%.

 Stocks pared their losses through Thursday morning as investors debated whether Russia's aggression could make the Fed less aggressive about raising rates.
 In the past, it has delayed big policy decisions amid uncertainty about the Kosovo war and the U.S. invasion of Iraq, for example, according to Goldman Sachs.